CtrlK

 Distinctiveness Conflict Risk

-Bazel is a very specific build system, and the combination of 'Bazel', 'monorepo', and 'remote execution' creates a clear niche that is unlikely to conflict with other skills like general CI/CD or other build tool skills.
+Bazel is a very specific build system, and the combination of 'Bazel', 'monorepo', and 'remote execution' creates a clear niche that is unlikely to conflict with other build tool skills or general CI/CD skills.

 3 / 3